eellak/gsoc2019-greek-morpho/README.md

 ## Dictionary Download

-The version v0.2 of the morphological dictionary can be found [here](data/morph-dict-v0.2.zip).

-It contains about 518000 distinct surface forms and about 900000 forms with morphological information.

-The spelling dictionary is found [here](data/)
+* An SQL database (/data/morph-dict-v0.2.zip) containing the following data
+ 1. A morphological dictionary containing about `900.000` entries, with `518.000` distinct surface forms with information described according to Universal Dependencies.
+ 2. Definitions for most lemmas
+ 3. Etymologies for most lemmas
+ 4. `18500` Synonyms, `12500` of which are for Greek
+ 5. `5500` Antonyms, `4300` of which are for Greek
+ 6. `3310` Normalizations of words
+ 7. Almost `150.000` Translations

+* A spelling dictionary with `1.047.200` words, up from the `828.807` of the previous dictionary used in open source programs.
+The dictionary also includes frequencies for all words. (/data) It will be integrated into spelling dictionaries of Firefox and Thunderbird.

+## Documentation

+Documentation can be in the directory (/data)

-## Running the script
+### Running the script

 Information about running the script is found [here](doc/wiktionary_script.md)